 Room Parents

-Serving as a Room Parent is a fun and rewarding volunteer position helped to organize the many classroom activities, field trips, and luncheons throughout the school year.
-In 2021-2022 an astounding 106 parents volunteered as Room Parents from Preschool through eighth grade (representing an especially impressive one quarter of CAIS’s family households).
-Room Parent Coordinators Eleanor Chen and Lidiya Lukashova are looking forward to working with another fantastic crew of volunteers in 2022-2023!
+Serving as a Room Parent is a fun and rewarding volunteer position helping to organize the many classroom activities, field trips, and luncheons throughout the school year.
+In 2024-2025 a spectacular 99 parents are volunteering as Room Parents from Preschool through eighth grade.
+Room Parent Coordinators Eleanor Chen and Lidiya Lukashova are looking forward to working with this fantastic crew of volunteers!

 SPEAK